pitchpoint-solutions/docs.pitchpointsolutions.io/_webhooks/implementation.md

 # Webhook Endpoint Implementation Guide

 ## Overview
-Your system needs to implement a webhook endpoint to receive real-time notifications from our services.
+Your system needs to implement a webhook endpoint to receive real-time notifications from Pitchpoint services.
 Each webhook message includes several headers providing additional context about the event.

 ## Registering an Endpoint
 Contact your account representative to register your webhook endpoint.
 You will need to provide the following information: